-USC is a proud Athena SWAN Bronze Award recipient
+UniSC is a proud Athena Swan Bronze Award recipient

-On the 20 February 2020, USC was awarded an Athena SWAN Bronze Award Accreditation through the prestigious national Science in Australia Gender Equity (SAGE) program.
+On the 20 February 2020, UniSC was awarded an Athena Swan Bronze Award Accreditation through the prestigious national Science in Australia Gender Equity (SAGE) program.

 Attaining an award is recognition of our ongoing commitment to improving gender equity and diversity outcomes across the University and ensuring that women from diverse backgrounds, as well as underrepresented groups, are best positioned to reach their full potential.